 The MHWM rates for AMM (both), CBP and COL are below the 75th percentile for Medicare, but above the 90th percentile for Medicaid.

-The MHWM rate for PCE (Corticosteroid) is below the 75th percentile for Medicare, but above the 75th percentile for Medicaid.
+The MHWM rate for PCE (Corticosteroid) is below the 75th percentile for Medicare, but above the 75th percentile and below the 90th percentile for Medicaid.

 The MHWM rates for OMW, DDE (Total) and DAE (Total) are below the 75th percentile for Medicare.
-These measures does not have a Medicaid benchmark.
+These measures do not have a Medicaid benchmark.

 The MHWM rate for TRC-ENG is above the national Medicare 75th percentile benchmark; rates for all other TRC sub-measures were below the national Medicare 75th percentile benchmark.
 This measure does not have a Medicaid benchmark.